AryanGuragain/EventManagement/README.md

    This file contains the database-related logic, including saving and retrieving event and ticket information.

-#### `ui.py`
-- **Main Window**: The primary interface for browsing upcoming events.
+5. **UI.py**

+   This file contains the graphical user interface (GUI) of the Event Management System built using Python's Tkinter library.
+It is responsible for displaying the main window where users can view available events and purchase tickets.
+Here's a breakdown of the main components:

+   - **Main Window**: The main window is set up with a professional, minimalistic design using a refined color palette.
-  - **Header**: Displays the company logo and navigation menu.
+     - The window displays the title "Samaaye Events" with a header containing the logo and navigation menu.

-  - **Event Cards**: Each card displays event details such as title, date, time, location, image, ticket price, and available tickets.
+   - **Event Cards**: The events are displayed as cards that show event details, including the event title, date, time, location, and a corresponding image (if available).
+Each card is clickable, and clicking on it opens a new window where users can purchase tickets.
-  - **Responsive Design**: Dynamically adjusts the layout based on the screen size.
-  - **Ticket Purchase**: Clicking the "Buy Tickets" button launches the ticket booking interface (`ui2.py`) with the event details.

-#### `ui2.py`
-- **Ticket Booking Interface**: A separate window for booking tickets for a selected event.
-  - **Event Details**: Displays event title, date, time, location, and ticket price.
-  - **Ticket Quantity**: Users can adjust the ticket quantity using "+" and "-" buttons.
-  - **Total Price Calculation**: Dynamically updates the total price based on the ticket quantity.
-  - **Booking Form**: Collects user details such as name, mobile number, and MPIN.
-  - **Booking Confirmation**: Provides a "BOOK TICKET" button to confirm the booking.

-### What Changed
-- **Dynamic Ticket Quantity Adjustment**: Added functionality to adjust ticket quantity using "+" and "-" buttons.
-- **Real-time Price Update**: The total price updates dynamically as the ticket quantity changes.
-- **Event Data Passing**: Event data is passed from `ui.py` to `ui2.py` as command-line arguments to pre-fill booking details.
+   - **Ticket Purchase Window**: This window allows users to select the number of tickets they want to purchase, shows the total price, and confirms the ticket purchase.
+Users can confirm or cancel the purchase.

+   - **Responsive Layout**: The layout of event cards is responsive and adapts to the screen size, showing 1, 2, or 3 columns depending on the width of the window.

+   - **Error Handling**: The script includes error handling to display error messages if an issue arises, such as if an event's image cannot be found.

+   - **Dependencies**:
+     - Tkinter for the GUI.
+     - PIL (Python Imaging Library) for image handling.

+   The UI is designed to be simple and user-friendly, allowing users to easily navigate through events and book tickets.

+---